connortbot/podcast-diarizer/diary.md

 # Diarizer Diary

 # Initial Plan
 For dev projects with a deadline, I personally enjoy separating all my work into X blocks, and allocating the blocks to days.
+A working pipeline needs to be completed within 2 days/ 48 hours, so I'll be working on this mainly from late Aug 19th to late Aug 21st.

 ### Block 1: Setup
 - Dev env setup.